Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

 Current-induced shift of the Fermi surface generates FL torques through the Edelstein mechanism.
-The two Rashba-like terms produce the conventional uniform (nonstaggered) FL torque with polarization $\mathbf{p}^{(+)}_\mathrm{FL}\propto\hat{\mathbf z}\times\mathbf{E}$, where $\tau$ is the transport relaxation time and $E_F$ the Fermi energy.
-In contrast, the Dresselhaus-like term, which is \emph{odd} under sublattice interchange, generates a \emph{staggered} FL torque with polarization $\mathbf{p}^{(-)}_\mathrm{FL}(\mathbf{E})\propto \lambda\beta_z \tau (E_F/t)(E_y,E_x,0)$, assuming weak altermagnetic band anisotropy, $|t'/t|\ll1$.
-The tensor structure of this response coincides with the symmetry-allowed $\hat\kappa^{(-)}$ tensor listed in Table \ref{tab:atlas} for this interface.
-This mechanism provides a concrete realization of the symmetry-allowed response as a staggered Edelstein effect (interfacial NSOT) generated by the sublattice-odd spin-orbit term.
-The same symmetry allows an analogous response in the DL channel.
-Note that such staggered responses vanish (under our statistical averaging assumptions) both in the bulk \emph{and} at the surface of a cell-doubling antiferromagnet ($\lambda=0$) because they are forbidden by the ${}^21$ antisymmetry operation associated with the cell-doubling magnetic translation.
+In the isotropic quadratic model (\ref{H0}), the two Rashba-like terms produce only a conventional uniform (nonstaggered) FL torque with sublattice-even polarization $\mathbf{p}^{(+)}_\mathrm{FL}\propto\hat{\mathbf z}\times\mathbf{E}$.
+In contrast, the Dresselhaus-like term, which is \emph{odd} under sublattice interchange, generates a \emph{staggered} FL torque with polarization $\mathbf{p}^{(-)}_\mathrm{FL}(\mathbf{E})\propto \lambda\beta_z \tau_{tr} (E_F/t)(E_y,E_x,0)$, where $\tau_{tr}$ is the transport relaxation time, assuming weak altermagnetic band anisotropy, $|\lambda t'/t|\ll1$ \cite{note-models}.
+The tensor structure of this response conforms with the symmetry-allowed $\hat\kappa^{(-)}$ tensor listed in Table \ref{tab:atlas}.

+This mechanism provides a microscopic realization of the symmetry-allowed response as a staggered Edelstein effect (interfacial NSOT) generated by interfacial spin-orbit coupling.
+Its applicability is quite general because both the symmetry-allowed $\hat\kappa^{(-)}$ components and the interfacial spin-orbit couplings are constrained by the same SAPG.
+Staggered responses of the same symmetry are also allowed in the DL channel.
+Note that $\mathbf{p}^{(-)}_\mu(\mathbf{E})$ vanish (under our statistical averaging assumptions) both in the bulk \emph{and} at the surface of a cell-doubling antiferromagnet ($\lambda=0$), because they are forbidden by the ${}^21$ antisymmetry operation associated with the cell-doubling magnetic translation.

-In conclusion, deterministic electrical switchability of the N\'eel vector in a film of a bulk-centrosymmetric altermagnet is determined by its surface antisymmetry group.
-The classification of the staggered torque-polarization tensors for surfaces of centrosymmetric $d$-wave altermagnets is presented in Table \ref{tab:atlas}.
-Several surfaces enable both electrical writing of perpendicular N\'eel vector and perpendicular spin-splitter response.
+\emph{Conclusion---}Deterministic electrical 180$^\circ$ switchability of the N\'eel vector in a film of a bulk-centrosymmetric altermagnet is determined by its surface antisymmetry point group.
+The classification of the staggered torque-polarizability tensors is presented in Table \ref{tab:atlas}.
+Several surfaces permit both deterministic electrical writing of perpendicular N\'eel vector and generation of a perpendicular spin current $j^s_\perp$ via the nonrelativistic spin-splitter effect.
 These design rules enable the implementation of switchable altermagnetic layers both as information storage elements and as spin current sources in spin-torque devices.